12 Top-Rated Things to Do on Gran Canaria

 The drive is easiest from the east side of the island.
 Driving from the south and the west side is much more challenging.
 Don't be deceived by looking at the map.
 Although the distance may seem short, drive times on the twisty roads are much longer than you may expect.

-Rent a car and go exploring or sign up for the very popular small-group Full Day Lazy Wednesday tour, which takes you to many of the highlights on the island, including Pico de las Nieves.
+Rent a car and go exploring or sign up for the a small-group tour, which takes you to many of the highlights on the island, including Pico de las Nieves.

 4. Hike up to Roque Nublo